The 9 Best Places To Reside in New York

 Similar case with prices of rent which is at $2,969/month on the average; however, that is the price you pay for many green parks that offer relaxation and more.
 Children can ride bikes with no obvious dangers that accompany riding in a city.
 Busy parents can unwind by running on the esplanade.
 And pets can walk with their owners to pet-friendly parks.

-FAQ about Best Places to Reside in New York in 2022
+FAQ about Best Places to Reside in New York

 What income is good for comfortable living in NYC?